 Throughout my career, I have been fortunate to work with many people in the Upper Cumberland area.
-I have both enjoyed my work with them and enjoyed getting to know more about life from each one of them.
+I have both enjoyed my work with my clients and colleagues and I have enjoyed getting to know more about life from each one of you I have met.

 In my early years of practice, I worked with low-income clients at Rural Legal Services of Tennessee (now Legal Aid Society of Middle Tennessee and the Cumberlands).
 There I learned the importance of working with groups of people to achieve common goals.
-I later worked in partnership with skilled attorneys, Ernie Onks, Kathy Austin, and Mike O’Mara, who helped me hone my legal skills.
-My clients have each taught me valuable life lessons.
+I later worked in partnership with skilled attorneys, Ernie Onks, Kathy Austin, and Mike O'Mara, who helped me hone my legal skills.
+Throughout my years of practice, each of my clients has taught me valuable life lessons.

 Family is important to me.
 My family relies on each other for help and support – sharing with each other what is most important to each one of us.
-My daughters, Carrie Massa and Erica Scott, along with Jodi Preis, now work as legal assistants in my law practice.
-I often call on my son, Ethan Massa, and my children’s father, John Massa, for questions I have about appraisals.
-My husband, Steve Chapman, guides me in areas of office management.
+My daughters, Carrie Massa and Erica Scott, now work as legal assistants in my law practice.
+I often call on my son, Ethan Massa, and my children's father, John Massa, for questions I have about appraisals.
 My brothers and sisters are always available for valuable counsel.
+I strive to be available to help them when I can.
 My close family experience has helped me work with and empathize with the needs of families I meet in my practice.

 The Upper Cumberland is an area not only where I grew up but also chose to return to and stay in after my years of education.
 I believe it is important to give back to the community that has given so much to me.
 Through the years, I have volunteered in my church community, the arts community, youth sports organizations, political organizations, and environmental groups.